lukeed/tmp-cache/readme.md

 # tmp-cache [![Build Status](https://travis-ci.org/lukeed/tmp-cache.svg?branch=master)](https://travis-ci.org/lukeed/tmp-cache)

-> A least-recently-used cache manager in 35 lines of code~!
+> A least-recently-used cache in 35 lines of code~!

 LRU caches operate on a first-in-first-out queue.
 This means that the first item is the oldest and will therefore be deleted once the `max` limit has been reached.